tychen5/DeepLearning_Project/hw3/README.md

 # ADL HW3
-BONUS dir have the code of a3c, ddqn, dueiling implementation.
+BONUS dir has the code of a3c, ddqn, dueiling implementation.

 agent_dir has the code to test.